 For individuals with earlobes that are missing a significant degree of mass, causing the earlobes to fold over, Dr. LoVerme may advise the use of an injectable dermal filler, such as hyaluronic acid-based Juvéderm or Restylane.
 He injects the dermal filler into the region surrounding the earring hole to provide added substance to the ear to prevent folding.

 The Earlobe Repair Recovery Process

 Patients undergoing earlobe repair surgery should not need to take any time off their jobs or everyday schedule.
 However, they should keep any dressings in place until Dr. LoVerme advises that it is safe to remove them.
 They should also be very cautious in situations in which they might experience contact with the treatment area(s).

 About two to three months following the procedure, the earlobe should be sufficiently healed to withstand a new piercing, if the patient desires one.
 Individuals who would like to wear earrings to an upcoming special event, such as a reunion or a wedding, should plan accordingly.

 Feel Complete Again

-To schedule a private consultation with Dr. LoVerme to find out more about how liposuction can help you achieve your dream figure, contact Accurate Aesthetics by calling (877) 603-7874 toll-free.
+To schedule a private consultation with Dr. LoVerme to find out more about how earlobe repair can help you regain your confidence, contact Accurate Aesthetics by calling (877) 603-7874 toll-free.